-Appointed Officials are not required to be provided a Loudermill Hearing and may be relieved of their appointment at any time.
+Appointed Officials are all terminable at-will of the County and are not entitled to receive any pre-discipline or pre-termination notice and may be relieved of their appointment at any time.

 12.4 ADMINISTRATIVE LEAVE

 An employee may be placed on Administrative Leave with or without pay or reassigned for alleged criminal charges pending investigation.
 The decision of with or without pay will be determined jointly by the Department Supervisor and the Board of Commissioners.